The ACRC Academy

 Agile research agenda

 A further purpose of the Academy is to deliver significant aspects of the research agenda of the ACRC, using our doctoral cohorts as a rapid innovation incubator.
-Through the annual cycle of new PhD research projects, the Academy will increase the agility and responsiveness of the research programme by facilitating, for example, feasibility studies for new, speculative, and/or high-risk, high-reward topics; and the application of additional resource for supplementary topics in the main themes.
+Through the annual cycle of new PhD research projects, the Academy will increase the agility and responsiveness of the research programme by facilitating, for example, research not envisaged at the original set up of the ACRC.

-We will deliver an intensive 48-month cohort-based structured thematic programme “PhD with Integrated Study in Advanced Care” that will provide structure and rigour to the Academy.
+We deliver an intensive 48-month cohort-based structured thematic programme “PhD with Integrated Study in Advanced Care” that provides structure and rigour to the Academy.

-- Core PhD research will be complemented with an innovative initial taught year and continuing training designed to create a future leader who is agile, engaging, influential and intellectually credible.
+- Core PhD research is complemented with an innovative initial taught year and continuing training designed to create a future leader who is agile, engaging, influential and intellectually credible.

-- The diverse cohort will be educated so they share common foundations in advanced care and the associated societal challenges; familiarisation with relevant topics outside of their background and comfort zones.
+- Our interdisciplinary cohorts are educated so they share common foundations in advanced care and the associated societal challenges, and are familiar with relevant topics outside of their background and comfort zones.

-- The training will balance the needs of the individual (equipping them with methods and tools of relevance to their chosen research and innovation project) with the needs of society (using open-ended problem-solving exercises tackled in multi-disciplinary groups to develop team, planning and organisational skills).
+- The training balances the needs of the individual (equipping them with methods and tools of relevance to their chosen research and innovation project) with the needs of society (using open-ended problem-solving exercises tackled in multi-disciplinary groups to develop team, planning and organisational skills).

-- The cohort will explore and develop their leadership through network development, innovation, public engagement and advocacy; the completion of at least one short external project in the form of a cross-sectoral or international placement, or internship to work collaboratively on a shared problem.
+- The cohort explores and develops their leadership through network development, innovation, public engagement and advocacy and the completion of short projects where they work collaboratively on a shared problem.
+There is an option to apply for funding for internships.

-- We are committed to securing substantial external (cross-sectoral) input into the design and delivery of the training as it is vital that the cohort are exposed to a breadth of perspectives, agendas and motivations as they prepare for the complexity of the sector and their future leadership roles.
+- Substantial external input into the design and delivery of the training from senior figures in the NHS, Government, industry and third sectors is vital as it exposes the cohort to a breadth of perspectives, agendas and motivations as they prepare for the complexity of the sector and their future leadership roles.

-- We will recruit fully funded cohorts of 12 per annum from a wide range of backgrounds and experience.
+- Our interdisciplinary cohorts have a wide range of backgrounds and experience.
 Inclusivity and diversity will be at the heart of the recruitment process.